 - In clinical care and nonclinical care areas that have a favorable effect on health outcomes and enrollee satisfaction.

-HHSC, in consultation with the external quality review organization (EQRO) determines topics for PIPs based on health plan performance.
-Health plans create a PIP plan, report on their progress annually, and provide a final report on their PIP.
-The EQRO evaluates the PIPs in accordance with the Centers for Medicare and Medicaid Services (CMS) EQRO Protocols.
+HHSC, in consultation with the external quality review organization (EQRO), determines topics for PIPs based on health plan performance.
+Health plans create a PIP plan, report on their progress annually and provide a final report.
+The EQRO evaluates the PIPs in accordance with the Centers for Medicare and Medicaid Services (CMS) EQRO Protocols (PDF).

 HHSC requires each health plan to conduct two PIPs per program.
-Each PIP is two years and they implemented on a staggered schedule so that one PIP per program is being implemented each calendar year.
-One PIP must be a collaborative with another Medicaid/CHIP managed care organization, dental maintenance organization, Delivery System Reform Incentive Payment (DSRIP) project, or community organization.
+Each PIP is for a two year term and they are implemented on a staggered schedule so that one PIP per program is being implemented each calendar year.
+One PIP must be a collaboration with another Medicaid/CHIP managed care organization, dental maintenance organization, community organization and/or nonprofit.

 - PIP Topics (Excel)

 - PIP Report Scores (Excel)

 - EQRO Annual Technical Report (contains detailed PIP report scores) (PDF)

 For more information, email MCD Managed Care Quality